 I was sitting in a restaurant one day.
-At a nearby table, a group of senior citizens were having a casual discussion over brunch about health.
+At a nearby table, a group of senior citizens was having a casual discussion over brunch about health.

 One man at the table shared his opinion that the people who cannot evolve are the ones who lose touch with their reality – who end up in nursing homes or dying before their time.
 These are the people who altogether resist computers, cell phones, and modern technological advancements.

-That said, everyone at the table began showing off their smart phones and what they’d learned to do with their digital devices.
-In their phones they kept their calendar of appointments, alerts and reminders for medicine or errands, and notes of things they didn’t want to forget – many of which were recorded with voice recognition technology.
+That said, everyone at the table began showing off their smartphones and what they’d learned to do with their digital devices.
+They kept their calendar of appointments, alerts and reminders for medicine or errands, and notes of things they didn’t want to forget – many of which they recorded with voice recognition technology.

 It would seem that the gentlemen sharing his opinion held the same idea as me.
 If you’re not moving forward, you’re moving backward.

 The Learning Curve: How to Market Real Estate Websites Online

 As real estate agents, people often asked about the differences between renting and owning property.
 We sometimes equate renting to “throwing money away,” and ownership as “making an investment.”